 Protects Your Data on Public Networks

 Free Wi-Fi sounds great right?
 While the explosion of public Wi-Fi has been a boon for students and working professionals, it’s costlier than you think.
 The biggest threat to Wi-Fi security is the same reason we love it so much: anyone can access it.
 In most cases, data traffic is not encrypted, leaving room for anyone who knows a few hacking tricks (which are readily available online) to capture your information.
-A VPN makes it safer to shop, bank, and handle other sensitive data when you’re online.
+A VPN makes it safe to browse the internet.

 Hides Your IP Address